England vs Wales

 • Wales lies west of England and is separated by Camry Mountains from England.

-• England is 15 times bigger than Wales in area.
+England is about six times bigger than Wales in area.

-• England is the only neighbor of Wales in the west that is surrounded by Irish Sea on rest of the sides.
+• England is the only neighbor of Wales in the east as Wales is surrounded by Irish Sea on the rest of the sides.

 • Welsh is the language of Wales, though English is spoken by most of the people.